vasi-stripe/gogroup/README.md

 ## Installation

-Either install by running `go get github.com/vasi-stripe/gogroup/cmd/gogroup` or, if you have cloned the code, run `go install ./...` from the cloned dir.
+Either install by running `go install github.com/vasi-stripe/gogroup/cmd/gogroup@latest` (>= go 1.17), `go get github.com/vasi-stripe/gogroup/cmd/gogroup` (< go 1.17) or, if you have cloned the code, run `go install ./...` from the cloned dir.

 ## Usage